jakobap/graph2nosql/README.md

 ### Implemented NoSQL Databases so far:
 * [Firestore](https://firebase.google.com/docs/firestore)

+### Getting Started
+1. Create an `.env` that stores your secrets & env vars.
+2. Use a database object to interact with your nosql db.

 ### Contributing
 * If you decide to add new DB operations, please add corresponding tests to `graph2nosql_tests.py`
 * If you decide to write an implementation for another NoSQL db please make sure all tests in `graph2nosql_tests.py` succeed.